AyanRuzdan/cse-material/Django.md

 ```bash
 python manage.py startapp app_name
 ```
-> Apps can be removed by simpy deleting their folders
+> Apps can be removed by simply deleting their folders